Electronic structure of the negatively-charged silicon-vacancy center in diamond: Polarization of phonon sideband

-Figure \ref{absorption}(a) also demonstrates that the PLE polarization varies within the absorption phonon sideband of the $^2E_g ^2E_u$ transition.
-To investigate this further we measured the variation of the PL polarization contrast within the emission phonon sideband at below 10\,K and room temperature [see figure \ref{sideband_emission}(a)].
+Figure \ref{absorption}(b) demonstrates that the PLE polarization varies considerably between excitation wavelengths 690\,nm and 737\,nm, which is within the absorption sideband of the $^2\!E_g\rightarrow{}^2\!E_u$ transition.
+The need for arbitrary laser wavelengths makes it challenging to examine this absorption sideband in PLE.
+Instead, the emission sideband was investigated using PL measurements with 532\,nm excitation.
+We measured the PL polarization contrast within the emission phonon sideband at 8\,K and at room temperature (RT), as shown in Figure \ref{sideband_emission}(a).
 The features of this sideband have been observed before \cite{clark19911.681, feng1993characteristics, sternschulte19941.681-ev, iakoubovskii2000luminescence}, so the discussion here will be restricted to their polarization.

 The first sideband peak (at 41\,meV) is entirely due to $d_\perp$.
-The sharp feature at 64\,meV is dominated by $d_\parallel$, like the ZPL (figure \ref{sideband_emission}(b)), which is consistent with it being a local $A$ phonon mode \cite{sternschulte19941.681-ev}.
+The sharp feature at 64\,meV is dominated by $d_\parallel$, like the ZPL (Figure \ref{sideband_emission}(b)), which is consistent with it being a local phonon mode of $A$ symmetry \cite{sternschulte19941.681-ev}.
 The higher energy phonon peaks also have similar polarization dependence to the ZPL, but with lower contrast.
-At room temperature (RT) the phonon sideband peaks are less distinct, but roughly the same polarization characteristics are observed.
-The 41\,meV peak disappears as it merges with the shoulders of the ZPL and the 64\,meV peak, but its opposite polarization produces a small spectral region with $C=0$.
+At RT the phonon sideband peaks are less distinct, but roughly the same polarization characteristics are observed.
+The 41\,meV peak disappears as it merges with the shoulders of the ZPL and the 64\,meV peak, but its opposite polarization produces a small spectral region with $C=0\%$.
 Interestingly, the ZPL contrast increases to $C=80\%$ at RT, which is of interest to RT applications using the center as a single photon source.

-The variation of optical polarization within the phonon sidebands of the $^2E_g ^2E_u$ transition is strong evidence of dynamic Jahn-Teller effects within the $^2E$ levels \cite{davies76,fu09}.
+The variation of optical polarization within the phonon sidebands of the $^2\!E_g\rightarrow{}^2\!E_u$ transition is strong evidence of dynamic Jahn-Teller effects within the $^2\!E$ levels \cite{davies1976optical,fu2009observation}.